xunker/dont_deploy_debug/README.md

   /testfile.rb:3:require 'ruby-debug'; debugger

 Please remove the code, commit the change and try your deploy again.
-If you feel you have reached this message in error, please consult the documentation to learn how to exclude certain files, or how to tune the detection parameters.
-To override, set the 'IGNORE_RUBY_BREAKPOINTS' variable to true:
+If you feel you have reached this message in error, please consult https://github.com/xunker/dont_deploy_debug to learn how to exclude certain files, or how to tune the detection parameters.
+To override this check, set the 'IGNORE_RUBY_BREAKPOINTS' variable to true:

   $ IGNORE_RUBY_BREAKPOINTS=true cap <environment> deploy